make-software/casper-wallet/README.md

 npm run start
 ```

-_NOTE: This will open automatically in a new tab._
+This will open webapp automatically in a new tab.
-_NOTE: Node.js LTS is required._

 ### Load Wallet Extension in Chrome